Prefer listening? Hit play below to enjoy the audio version of this article.

 The goal is to keep showing up.

-If I can’t get to a gym, I might use resistance bands, stretch, meditate, review my goals or simply clear my head before getting back behind the wheel.
+If I can’t get to a gym, I might use resistance bands exercises, stretch, meditate, review my goals or simply clear my head before getting back behind the wheel.

 Then the learning continues.